hpdobrica/digital-garden-public/Finite State Machine.md

 date : 20-11-2021
 ---

-One of the most well-known [[Design Pattern]] in computer science.
+One of the most well-known [[Design Pattern]]s in [[Software Design]].
 It's useful when we see a system having a number of different states it can be in, with specific rules of which states can be accessed from which states.
 It's called a finite state machine, because it defines a finite number of possible states the machine can be in.

 A good example of a state machine is ATM:
 - when you approach it, it's in sort of a "pending" state, showing some adverts and waiting for a user to insert a card